Villagers fight plans for 115 new homes on ‘flood plains’ near Lancaster

 Residents are objecting to the proposals on the grounds of concerns over traffic, flooding, ecology, utilities and services.

-They have formed an online action group and are urging people to view the application at https//planning.lancaster.gov.uk/online-applications and then typing in 22/00342/FUL and to watch their video about the issue.
+They have formed an online action group and are urging people to view the application at https://www.lancaster.gov.uk/planning/view-applications-and-decisions and then typing in 22/00342/FUL, and also to watch their video about the issue.

 You can also complete a survey for the action group at www.surveymonkey.co.uk/r/galgate and join Galgate's Facebook Group at www.facebook.com/groups/galgatesfuture/ and also on Facebook at Galgate Community Action Group.